Marcelchia/Java__Assessment/README.md

 Q)What would make your experience with this assessment better?

-While I am thankful that i am able to complete this assessment, I wished that there was lesser spoonfeeding on the setup as i feel it may spoil the learning curve a little, since we usually learn better when we do more hands on coding.I would have preferred to do option 1 and 6 on my own with minimal setups.

-ie: let us do the respective class and sub-class set up on our own as well not to give the toString method away or let us set up our own getter and setter.
+While I am thankful that i am able to complete this assessment, lesser spoonfeeding on the setups would be good.
+I would have preferred to tryout option 1 and 6 on my own with minimal setups.
+Could also let us do the respective class and sub-class set up on our own as well not to give the toString method away or let us set up our own getter and setter.